JnsLns/ptb_experiment_template/README.md

 *__STATUS NOTE:__ This code is work in progress.
 The code has two major components: trial generation and experiment code.
 Here's the status of each:*
-* *Experiment scripts are largely done and somewhat tests, but need some additional bug hunting.*
+* *Experiment scripts are largely done and somewhat tested, but need some additional bug hunting.*
 * *Trial generation works but is not well structured/documented and does not implement all trial types, yet.*

 *AS TO THE DOCUMENTATION BELOW: This has been carried over from a specific experiment and needs to be adjusted.*